Written By

 States that are enforcing the CROWN act

-Chemical Hair Straighteners Lead to Pain, Injury
+Chemical Hair Straighteners Can Lead to Pain, Injury

 Three beautiful black women with natural hairstyles

-Washington, the public relations professional, said she used chemical hair straighteners from the age of 9 until the age of 23 when she could no longer tolerate the pain associated with the products.
-“My scalp was burning so badly I never did it again,” Washington told Consumer Notice.
+Washington, the public relations professional, said she used chemical hair straighteners from the age of nine until she could no longer tolerate the pain associated with them at the age of 23.

 three icons representing filing a lawsuit